 In Fall 2013, we began publishing eNewsletters via email to many island residents, and that activity continues from time to time when an important issue presents itself.

 In the Fall 2014 elections, Quality Bainbridge endorsed incumbent County Commissioner Linda Streissguth for re-election to that position.

 John Kenyon Ellis has been mostly involved in the arts community on Bainbridge, serving on the board of Bainbridge Performing Arts board in the past and currently on the Bainbridge Island Museum of Art.
 He first became active in local politics helping to defeat the efforts to move our City’s municipal court to Poulsbo.
-John also serves as President of the Quality Bainbridge nonprofit.
+John also served as President of the Quality Bainbridge nonprofit.

 Maradel Gale has been active in community and environmental affairs throughout her lifetime.
 She is a retired professor from the University of Oregon, where she taught land use law and developed and ran a program to provide technical assistance in the Pacific Islands.
 She is the organizer of Bainbridge Beach Naturalists.